sphinx-contrib/svgbob/README.md

 ## 🔨 Credits

-`sphinxcontrib.svgbob` is developped and maintainted by:
+`sphinxcontrib-svgbob` is developped and maintainted by:
 - [Martin Larralde](https://github.com/althonos)

 The structure of this repository was adapted from the aforementioned